 Stimuli and Apparatus

-The experimental stimuli consisted of 26 different scenes with a single individual in the center looking at one of two objects of interests in the right or left half of the photography.
-The direction of the gaze cue and the place of the objects were balanced, creating 104 unique naturalistic scenes in the end.
-For each participant, a set was randomly generated from this pool containing each scene only once, resulting in 26 trials with exclusive scenes.
-Eye movements were tracked with the corneal-reflexion method and were recorded with an EyeLink1000 tower system, sampling at 1000 Hz.
+The experimental stimuli consisted of pictures of 26 different scenes with a single individual in the center looking at one of two objects of interests in the right or left half of the picture.
+The direction of the gaze and the place of the objects were balanced, creating 104 unique naturalistic scenes in the end.
+For each participant, a set was randomly generated from this pool containing one version of each scene, resulting in 26 trials Eye movements were tracked with the corneal-reflexion method and were recorded with an EyeLink1000 tower system, sampling at 1000 Hz.
 The eye tracker and stimuli were controlled by the software Presentation® (Neurobehavioral Systems).

 Design and Procedure

-The experimental design was a 2 x 2 within-between observer design.
+The experimental design was a 2 x 2 mixed observer design.
 First, as a two-level factor the instruction was manipulated between subjects (free viewing vs. explicit encoding).
 Additionally, as a two-level within subjects factor the role of the object was manipulated (referenced vs. not-referenced).

-First, observer were ask to give full informed consent.
+First, observers were asked to give full informed consent.
 Then the eye-tracker was calibrated for the observer.
-According to the manipulation, only half of the observers were told that there is a follow-up memory test.
-All observers were then told to look at the following scenes as they would look at photographs.
-The presentation of the scenes was randomized and the roles of the objects and their location were completely balanced and controlled.
-In each trial the scene was present for 10 seconds.
-Inter trial interval was randomized between 2 and 4 seconds.
+According to the instruction manipulation, only half of the observers were told that there was a follow-up memory test.
+All observers were then told to look at the scenes as they would look at photographs.
+The presentation order of the scenes was randomized and the roles of the objects and their location were completely balanced and controlled.
+In each trial, the scene was presented for 10 seconds.
+The inter trial interval was randomized between 2 and 4 seconds.
 After the last trial participants filled in questionnaires (demographics, autism-questionnaire (short), and Inventar soziale kompetenz).
 To prevent primacy and recency effects the questionnaire session was also used as a puffer for the following memory task.
-Afterwards all observers were asked to recall as many items as possible in a free recall memory-test.
-Observers received credit afterwards.
+Afterward filling in the questionnaires, all observers were asked to recall as many items as possible in a free recall memory-test.
+Observers received credit or payment afterwards.

 Data analysis

-For the analysis standard configuration of SR Research’s EyeLink DataViewer software was used to categorize eye movements into saccades and fixations.
+For the analysis, standard configuration of SR Research’s EyeLink DataViewer software was used to categorize eye movements into saccades and fixations.
 Saccades were defined as eye movements exceeding a velocity threshold of 30°/sec or an acceleration threshold of 8.000°/sec².
 Fixations were defined as time periods between saccades.
 Regions-of-Interest (ROI) were hand-drawn around the relevant objects and the face and body of the individual in the center.
-These ROIs were color-coded for cued and uncued objects and for the head and body of the individual on the photography to determine gaze locations.
+These ROIs were color-coded for cued and uncued objects and for the head and body of the individual on the pictures to determine gaze locations.

 R (3.3.1, R Core Team, 2016) and the R-packages afex (0.18.0, Singmann, Bolker, Westfall, & Aust, 2017), bindrcpp (0.2, K. Müller, 2017), car (2.1.6, Fox & Weisberg, 2011), dplyr (0.7.4, Wickham, Francois, Henry, & Müller, 2017), estimability (1.2, R. Lenth, 2016), forcats (0.2.0, Wickham, 2017a), ggplot2 (2.2.1, Wickham, 2009), ggpubr (0.1.6, Kassambara, 2017), lme4 (1.1.14, Bates, Mächler, Bolker, & Walker, 2015), lsmeans (2.27.61, R. V. Lenth, 2016), magrittr (1.5, Bache & Wickham, 2014), Matrix (1.2.12, Bates & Maechler, 2017), papaja (0.1.0.9492, Aust & Barth, 2017), purrr (0.2.4, Henry & Wickham, 2017), readr (1.1.1, Wickham, Hester, & Francois, 2017), stringr (1.2.0, Wickham, 2017b), tibble (1.3.4, K. Müller & Wickham, 2017), tidyr (0.7.2, Wickham & Henry, 2017), and tidyverse (1.2.1, Wickham, 2017c) are used for all analyses.